achiwa912/vocabull/README.md

 <meaning>
 <sentence>
 ```
 The "--" line is a word separator line.
-The top and bottom line needs to be the separator lines.  <sentence> is also optional.
+The top and bottom lines need to be the separator lines.  "sentence" is also optional.  samples.txt included in the repository is of this format type.

 # License info